 Polychlorinated biphenyls (PCBs) are a group of high production industrial chemicals manufactured from 1929 until banned in the United States in 1979.
 The group includes 209 individual chemicals, known as congeners.
 Out of 209 possible PCB congeners, 120-140 are formed in commercial mixtures widely known under the US branded tradename Aroclor.
 Other commercial mixtures from different global producers include Clophen (Germany), Kanechlor (Japan), Phenochlor (France), and Ascarel (Brazil).
-Other congeners, known as incidental PCBs, can be formed as a by-product of another manufacturing process.
-Other congeners can also form from the breakdown of one PCB to form a different congener.
-PCBs are considered ubiquitous in the environment, meaning levels can be found in most environmental and biological compartments across the globe.
+Other congeners, known as incidental PCBs, can be formed as a by-product of another manufacturing process, or from the breakdown of a PCB from commercial mixtures.
+PCBs are considered ubiquitous in the environment, meaning levels can be found in virtually every environmental and biological specimen across the globe.

 What are they used for?

 The chemical and physical stability of PCBs were desirable in a variety of industries.
 There are several Aroclor products, distinguished by the percent chlorine by weight in the formulation.
 PCBs were used in transformers, capacitors, plasticizers, hydraulics, lubricants, and carbonless copy paper.
 PCBs are no longer manufactured, but there are products in use today that contain PCBs (e.g. transformers, caulking) (US EPA, 2019) .